JosiasAurel/mirage/README.md

 - One for plotting the polar points (converted to cartesian points)
 - Another to light all the other pixels

-That's double work... we don't want O(N²)
+That's double work... let's save time and resources

 So a simpler method would be to just iterate over the pixels of the image and light the ones that fall on the polar curve with a special color to differentiate them.